Generation of Maximal Snake Polyominoes Using a Deep Neural Network: Results for the SPS Diffusion model

 This procedure can in principle be repeated to generate increasingly large snakes, although it currently requires significant computational time.
 The SPS Diffusion model also makes several errors and produces forbidden patterns such as cells of degree $3$ (branching), cycles, forests of snakes and polyominoes, requiring more computation time in order to generate valid snakes, which, even then, yields only a few snakes, and even less maximal snakes.

-Moreover, in larger grids there is no guarantee that the positional encoding used for smaller grids (RoPE 2D in the attention layers) will remain effective.
-The current mini-U-Net architecture is also fixed, with only three downsampling layers, which may be insufficient to capture global positional context in larger grids.
-This limitation could be mitigated by training a larger U-Net while excluding smaller grids from the training data.
-Overall, further optimization of the model implementation and evaluation on larger grids will be necessary for long-term applicability.
+Moreover, in larger rectangles there is no guarantee that the positional encoding used for smaller rectangles (RoPE 2D in the attention layers) will remain effective.
+The current mini-U-Net architecture is also fixed, with only three downsampling layers, which may be insufficient to capture global positional context in larger rectangles.
+This limitation could be mitigated by training a larger U-Net while excluding smaller rectangles from the training data.
+Overall, further optimization of the model implementation and evaluation on larger rectangles will be necessary for long-term applicability.